 |Prince Edward Island||Good Good|

 To view this data on a map, go to: LMI Explore

 Labour market conditions over the next 10 years

-Over the 2014-2016 period, employment in this occupational group increased at a similar pace than the average for all occupations.
-The unemployment rate decreased slightly to 2.4% in 2016, well below the national average of 7.0%.
-The average hourly wage remained relatively stable.
-Hence, analysis of key labour market indicators suggests that the number of job seekers was sufficient to fill the job openings in this occupational group.
+Over the 2016-2018 period, employment in this occupational group increased at a similar pace than the average for all occupations.
+The unemployment rate decreased significantly reaching a new historical low of 1.5% in 2018, well below the national average of 5.8%.
+As the unemployment rate fell, the number of job vacancies rose consistently, and as a result the number of unemployed workers per job vacancy fell to just one worker per two vacancies in 2018.
+This signaled that employment growth was restricted by a lack of available workers.
+Hence, analysis of key labour market indicators suggests that the number of job seekers was insufficient to fill the job openings in this occupational group.

 - Date modified: